jhs/cqs/README.md

 CouchDB stores delete operations indefinitely.
 This allows delete operations to replicate.
 Unfortunately, deleted documents accumulate, consuming disk space.

-Damien describes [CouchDB purging] in the mailing list.
+Damien describes [CouchDB purging][purge] in the mailing list.
 Purging permanently removes documents, as if they never existed.
 Databases with high create/delete churn ultimately must be purged at some point.
 Purge operations, by intention, cannot replicate; thus purging is essentially local database maintenance, only done to documents which nobody will ever miss.
 A final concern is that purging too often will destroy view indexes.
 Applications using views will be effectively offline until the views rebuild.

 The following procedure is a cooperative technique for safe, zero-impact, zero-downtime, purging.
 Since purging is local to a database, the procedure makes some assumptions: